Panguan Island

-Panguan Island is an island in the municipality of Sitangkai, Tawi-Tawi.
+Panguan Island (also spelled as Panggungan Island) is an island in the municipality of Sitangkai, Tawi-Tawi.
 With an area of 0.06 km2.
 It is also known as Malamanok, coming from the Sama-Bajau dialect which means eat chicken as locals who travel to Sabah usually use this island as a stop-over to eat roasted chicken prior continuing their journey to Malaysia.
 It is the last island of the Sulu Archipelago nearest to the Philippine-Malaysian border.

 This island is 50 km or 31 miles away from Sabah state.
 Just like other Philippine border communities, the area lacks access to food, potable water and healthcare.

-The island has a newly constructed military barrack, a flagpole, and a small community of Badjao.
+The island has a newly constructed military barrack, a flagpole, and a small community of Badjao (Sama Dilaut).

 History

-Panguan Island was used as a hideout by the Abu Sayyaf terror group until it was liberated by the 10th Marines Battalion Landing Team (MBLT-10) of the Philippine Marine Corps after the surrender of eleven high-ranking Abu Sayyaf leaders of Tawi-Tawi in April 2017.
+Known as the westernmost island of the Tawi-Tawi group, Panguan Island was used as a hideout by the Abu Sayyaf terror group until it was liberated by the 10th Marines Battalion Landing Team (MBLT-10) of the Philippine Marine Corps after the surrender of eleven high-ranking Abu Sayyaf leaders of Tawi-Tawi in April 2017.

 The Philippine flag was hoisted on the island on 29 April 2017 to signify its placement under the control of the Philippine government.